njrom/AI_Connect4/README.md

 # Project 1: Connect 4 AI
 by Nicholas Romano
+No collaborators
 To run the code:
-1. cd into the src directory
+cd into src
-2. type "javac *.java"
-3. type "java GameMaster"
+type "make"